03-triple-threat/cis-505/README.md

 # cis-505
-Bellevue University repo for CIS 505
+Bellevue University repo for CIS 505 for AJ Hurtado